abuttle2/coding-quiz/README.md

 ## Description

 This is a timed coding quiz to test the player on their knowledge of JavaScript fundamentals.
 This will provide a series of multiple choice questions and the player will be rewarded/deducted score based on the answer selected.
-At the end of the quiz, scores initials are submitted and are stored within localStorage.
-The "View Highscores" page will displayed all of the saved data.
+At the end of the quiz, scores and initials are submitted and are stored within localStorage.
+The "View Highscores" page will display all of the saved data.

 ## Screenshot